50th Guards Rifle Division: Lublin–Brest Offensive

-The 28th Army continued making its main offensive in the direction of Kossovo and Smolyanitsa and by July 13 had reached the Yaselda River along its entire front.
-At this point it encountered much stiffer resistance from the newly-arrived 102nd Infantry Division and the 5th Hungarian Reserve Division.
+The 28th Army continued making its main offensive in the direction of Kossovo and Smolyanitsa, and by July 13 had reached the Yaselda River along its entire front.
+At this point, it encountered much stiffer resistance from the newly arrived 102nd Infantry Division and the 5th Hungarian Reserve Division.
 It fell to the 1st Mechanized Corps to pierce this line and allow the advance to continue.
-By July 16 the 3rd Guards Corps, in conjunction with the 105th Rifle Corps of 65th Army, had reached a line from Abramy to Chakhets, along with the Pliev Group.
+By July 16, the 3rd Guards Corps, in conjunction with the 105th Rifle Corps of the 65th Army, had reached a line from Abramy to Chakhets, along with the Pliev Group.

 The operation to liberate Brest began on July 17.
-The Front's main attack would be made by its left-flank armies with the right-flank forces in support; 28th Army on the right with 61st Army and the Pliev Group were to outflank the city from the north and northwest, encircle and capture it.
+The Front's main attack would be made by its left-flank armies, with the right-flank forces in support; the 28th Army on the right with the 61st Army and the Pliev Group were to outflank the city from the north and northwest, encircle it, and capture it.
 The attack began with a 15-20 minute artillery preparation.
-28th Army, with the Pliev Group, directed their advances towards Kamenets, and by the end of the day had covered 25 km.
-After beating off numerous German counterattacks the next day the army forced the Lesnaya River east of Dmitrovichi and linked up with 61st Army.
-From July 19 the German High Command began heavy counterattacks against the army and the Pliev Group in order to continue its hold on Brest, and these would continue until the 21st.
-The commitment of 20th Rifle Corps from second echelon in the direction of the railroad to Brest along the army's left flank during the second half of July 20 allowed the offensive to gain momentum and the German forces began to withdraw towards the city.
-During July 25-26 the army forced the Lesnaya north of Czernawczyci and General Rokossovskii handed over his reserve 46th Rifle Corps to help complete the encirclement.
-This was done on July 27 and beginning after midnight on the 28th the army drove into the fortified zone from the north, throwing off counterattacks, and linked up with 9th Guards Rifle Corps of 61st Army and the main forces of 70th Army.
+The 28th Army, with the Pliev Group, directed their advances towards Kamenets, and by the end of the day had covered 25 km.
+After beating off numerous German counterattacks the next day, the army forced the Lesnaya River east of Dmitrovichi and linked up with the 61st Army.

+From July 19, the German High Command began heavy counterattacks against the army and the Pliev Group in order to continue its hold on Brest, and these would continue until the 21st.
+The commitment of the 20th Rifle Corps from second echelon in the direction of the railroad to Brest along the army's left flank during the second half of July 20 allowed the offensive to gain momentum and the German forces began to withdraw towards the city.
+During July 25–26, the army forced the Lesnaya north of Czernawczyci, and General Rokossovskii handed over his reserve 46th Rifle Corps to help complete the encirclement.
+This was done on July 27, and beginning after midnight on the 28th, the army drove into the fortified zone from the north, throwing off counterattacks, and linked up with the 9th Guards Rifle Corps of the 61st Army and the main forces of the 70th Army.